February Garden Jobs for the Vegetable Garden

 February Garden Jobs Checklist

-• What to harvest in February: Brussels sprouts, parsnips, cabbages, cauliflower, kale, and leeks
+• Harvest winter crops: Brussels sprouts, parsnips, cabbage, cauliflower, kale, and leeks.

 It’s not too late to plant garlic in February